Updated: July 12, 2021

 Imagine that you bought a company at 10 per share.
 And you’re hoping to sell the stock when it reached your target price of 50.

 After a year, the stock suddenly went up and reached 45 per share.
 And people are saying that it will continue to go up and reach 60 per share.
-But there’s also some people who are now saying that the price would soon eventually start to go down.
+But some people are now saying that the price would soon eventually start to go down.

 What would you do?
 Are you going to hold and wait for 50?
 Or are you going to sell now and take profits?